Prime rib roast with vegetables. It was the first time I prepared prime rib on Christmas day.

 Yellow onion: is lower in acidity content and is very flavorful and aromatic when roasting.

-Garlic cloves: soften and give you the most amazing flavor to all dishes.
+Garlic cloves: soften and give all dishes an incredible flavor.

 Sea salt: I am a huge fan of sea salt; it gives a tremendously strong flavor and is less chemically processed.